MOHAMD-ASHRAF/skid/README.md

 ## 🎿 :lets statr
 ### About skid
 Skid app that deliver anything, anywhere.
-It is perfect for small stores and businesses that need to deliver goods to their customers, as well as individuals who need to send packages or gifts.
+It is perfect for small stores and businesses that need to deliver goods to their customers, as well as individuals who need to send packages or gifts

 🔵 Techonlogies Used:
 • Used Cubit to manage the state of the application.